zeid-hub/python-p4-v2-flask-sqlalchemy-1-intro/README.md

   <code>flask db migrate</code>
   </td>
   <td>
-  Autogenerates a new migration script in <code>migrations</code> folder.
+  Autogenerates a new migration script in the <code>migrations</code> folder.
   </td>
   <td>
-  Run each time you create or update classes in <code>models.py</code>.
+  Run each time a model class is added/updated in <code>models.py</code>.
   </td>
 </tr>